 Sometimes this is true; however, as academics, we need this vocabulary.
 We talk about specialized things in specific ways and need a specialized language to do so.

 Moreover, jargon isn’t usually the problem.
 Most readers can handle a sentence with a word or two they don’t know.
 With sufficient context, the reader can infer a basic sense of the word and google what they don’t know later.

 A reader unwilling to do this basic work is not a reader you need to worry about.
 Laziness is their problem and the last responsibility of academic writing is attending to readers who can’t keep their end of the reader-writer bargain.

 Likewise, catering to a novice reader is not the responsibility of a writer with advanced ideas.
 Some writing needs to speak to such readers, but not all.

 Nevertheless, even to an advanced scholar, some academic writing is near impossible to decipher.
-Often, the problem is grammatical—specifically the overuse of prepositions.
+Often, the problem is grammatical.
+I especially find that the culprit is often the overuse of prepositions.

 Prepositions are words that express a spatial, temporal, or semantic relationship between elements in a sentence.
 More simply, a preposition represents a relationship between things.

 For example, in “Sam stood on the box,” “on” is a preposition that expresses a spatial relationship between “Sam” and “the box.”
 Other common prepositions include: for, of, in, above, beneath, beside, during, after, before, from, etc.